{{ summaryHeading }}

 Should cord length be one-way or round-trip?

-Why does a lower AWG number improve the result?
+Why does a lower AWG number usually improve the result?

-No. Rating basis helps compare load current against the printed rating, but cord condition, environment, reel use, equipment instructions, and local rules still control actual use.
+No. The rating basis check is only one screen.
+Cord condition, markings, heat, moisture, reel use, plug fit, equipment instructions, and local rules still control actual use.

-Why did watts mode estimate a different current than my label?
+Why did watts mode estimate a different current than my equipment label?

 Watts mode divides Load power by Source voltage.
-Use amps mode when the nameplate lists current, because real equipment current can differ from a simple wattage estimate.
+Use amps mode when a nameplate or measurement gives current, because real equipment can draw current differently from a simple wattage conversion.

 Glossary: